-In order to test whether age differences of cortical thickness or PiB uptake depended on APOE carrier status in the CN group, ε 4 status (positive if one or two ε 4-alleles, negative otherwise) was added to the model as a factor and allowed to interact with the regression term.
+In order to test whether age differences of cortical thickness or PiB uptake depended on APOE carrier status in the CN group, ɛ4 status (positive if one or two 4-alleles, negative otherwise) was added as a factor to the model and allowed to interact with the regression term.
 Similarly, the differential effect of APOE status on the relationship of cortical thickness and PiB uptake in the CN group was assessed by including carrier status as a factor interacting with the thickness-PiB regression term.

-The capacity of regional cortical average thickness to discriminate between the CN- and CN+ groups was assessed by logistic regression followed by receiving operating characteristic (ROC) curve analysis.
-Group membership probabilities predicted by the logistic regression model with thickness and age regressors were used to construct a ROC curve, and the area under the curve (AUC) and its statistical significance were computed (Wilcoxon rank-sum test with continuity correction).
+The capacity of regional cortical average thickness to discriminate between the CN- and CN+ groups was assessed by logistic regression followed by ROC curve analysis.
+Group membership probabilities predicted by the logistic regression model with thickness and age regressors were used to construct a ROC curve, and the area under the curve (AUC) and its statistical significance were computed (Wilcoxon rank sum test with continuity correction).

-Results
+Results:

-Subject Characteristics
+Subject characteristics

-The AD and CN groups differed in MMSE scores and PCC PiB retention, but not in age, gender, or education (Table 1).
+AD and CN groups differed in MMSE scores and PCC PiB retention, but not in age, gender, or education (Table 1).
 Hippocampal volumes were slightly greater in men compared to women even after residualization by intracranial volume (data not shown).
 Gender was therefore included as a factor in regression models involving hippocampal volume.
 Gender effects were not detected in PiB or cortical thickness data.

-Thickness/Volume Contrasts in AD vs CN
+Thickness/volume contrasts in AD versus CN

-Reduced temporoparietal cortical thickness, controlling for age, was seen in AD compared to CN (Supporting Information Fig S1).
-Thickness decreases in AD relative to CN ranged up to 0.40mm (first/second/third quartiles = 0.20/0.26/0.30 mm for vertices in the PCC).
-The anatomic pattern included posterior cingulate extending into the precuneus; inferior and superior parietal lobules; superior, middle, and inferior temporal; fusiform; entorhinal; parahippocampal, perirolandic, and posterior prefrontal regions.
-Anterior and medial prefrontal regions were less involved (Supporting Information Fig S1).
-In ROI contrasts, AD subjects had lower hippocampal volume ($p < 1 \times 10^{-5}$) and decreased entorhinal, parahippocampal, PCC, inferior parietal, and global thickness $(p < 1 \times 10^{-5})$, compared to the CN group (Supporting Information Fig S2).
+Reduced temporoparietal cortical thickness, controlling for age, was seen in AD compared to CN (Supplemental Figure S1).
+Thickness decreases in AD relative to CN ranged up to 0.20 mm (first/second/third quartiles = 0.10/0.13/0.15 mm for vertices in the PCC).
+The anatomic pattern included posterior cingulate extending into the precuneus, inferior and superior parietal lobules, superior, middle and inferior temporal, fusiform, entorhinal, parahippocampal, perirolandic, and posterior prefrontal regions.
+Anterior and medial prefrontal regions were less involved (Supplemental Figure S1).
+In ROI contrasts, AD subjects had lower hippocampal volume (p<10^-5) and decreased entorhinal, parahippocampal, PCC, inferior parietal, and global thickness (p<10^-5), compared to the CN group (Supplemental Figure S2).